neeraj46665/email-spam-detection-using-ML/README.md

 - Ensure your code follows the project's coding style and conventions.
 - Submit a pull request describing your changes and why they're needed.

-Please make sure to discuss major changes before making them.
-For more details, refer to the [Contribution Guidelines](CONTRIBUTING.md).

 ## License